Solomon Denenberg's Bar Mitzvah

 Standing and sitting: For some prayers, the congregation stands.
 When you see that everyone else is standing for a prayer, go ahead and stand, and then sit when everybody sits.
 The rabbi will let you know in advance when we stand for a prayer.

 Who participates in the service?
-The rabbi runs the show.
+The rabbi runs most of the show.
 "Rabbi" means teacher.
 The major function of a rabbi is to instruct and guide in the study and practice of Judaism.
 A rabbi's authority is based solely on his learning.

 Then, lots of congregants participate in the service, too.
 You won't be dragged up to the pulpit, though: everyone participating already knows that he's going to participate.